 Aurora Walker's Point Community Clinic

-Aurora Walker's Point Community Clinic, formerly the Madison Street Clinic, on the south side of Milwaukee, is a fully benevolent health clinic serving inner city families who do not have insurance and cannot afford health care.
+Aurora Walker's Point Community Clinic, located on the south side of Milwaukee, is a fully benevolent health clinic serving inner city families who do not have insurance and cannot afford health care.
 The clinic sees patients for general health exams Monday through Friday each week.
-Beginning in September 2002, the Wisconsin Optometric Association volunteer doctors began seeing children and adults for comprehensive eye exams on Fridays.
-The WOA is proud to offer this unique community service in Wisconsin’s most needy urban setting.
+Beginning in September 2002, the Wisconsin Optometric Association volunteer doctors began seeing children and adults for comprehensive eye exams.
+The WOA is proud to offer this unique community service in this urban setting in need.

 The initial reason for opening the eye clinic was, and still is, to see as many children as possible.
 With the passing of the Wisconsin Children's Vision Law in the fall of 2001, all incoming kindergartners are encouraged to receive either a comprehensive eye exam by an optometrist or vision screening by a physician before entering school.
 The WOA has always held a vested interest in promoting healthy and safe eye care for ALL children, knowing how important it is to a child’s development and everyday life.

-Volunteer times are available every Friday for either a full or half day, or other days of the week subject to clinic availability.
-Call 800-678-5357 or email WOA Director of Communications Mr. David Bobka, firstname.lastname@example.org.
+Volunteer times are available weekdays for either a full or half day.
+Call 800-678-5357 or email firstname.lastname@example.org.

 When you arrive, clinic staff will greet and direct you to where you need to go.
 They will also supply you with translators and other tools you may need.
 You do not need to bring any additional equipment when you volunteer.

 *NOTE: Walker's Point requires at least two weeks' notice to arrange for translators and secure patient scheduling.